-The photography that I do is what helps bridge the gap of exchanging these stories.
 I want to share with you, stories about agriculture, sustainability, the importance of our sweet mother nature, of our families and our connections.
-As a photographer, I not only want to share my story, but I want to help share others as well.
-To share, how we have more in common then differences.
-How we can celebrate these differences, challenge one another, how we can respect cultures, that we can connect with one another even if we don’t speak the same language.
+Not only want to share my story, but I want to help share others as well.
+To bridge the gap, to share how we have more in common then differences.
+How we can celebrate these differences, challenge one another, respect each others cultures, that we can connect with one another even if we don’t speak the same language.
 Currently we are going through major shifts and controversial issues both globally as well as locally.
 Things that effect each one of us politically, socially, economically, and environmentally.
-If I can influence one person, share one vibrant and beautiful story that helps give someone a different perspective of anothers in a positive way…I believe I have done my job.
+If I can influence one person, share one story that helps give another perspective in a positive way…I believe I have done my job.